Low Sodium Fries Recipe (Oven Baked, No Salt Added)

 Healthy One Pan Potato Recipes For the Win!

-These low sodium fries in the oven are the perfect sheet pan dinner!
-I love a good sheet pan meal, especially during these fall months when the weather starts to turn cooler.
-Cooking on a sheet pan is one of my favorite ways to get a meal on the table fast!
 All the food gets cooked on a single pan, which makes cleaning up a breeze.
 And the oven does all the work for you, so you can focus on other kitchen prep while the food cooks.
 Sheet pan meals are awesome for breakfast, lunch, or dinner – check out my link here to see other healthy sheet pan meals that are ready in no time!

 thick steak fries baked in the oven roasted steak fries recipe crispy potato wedges vegan gluten free vegetarian

-How Do I Make Fries without Salt?
+How To Make Fries without Salt

 • Preheat oven to 425 degrees Fahrenheit.
 Line a sheet pan with parchment paper, and add 1 tablespoon of the sunflower oil on top of the parchment paper, spreading it out in an even layer on top of the paper.